 QKunst is preferred partner of the Rabobank for art-related advice to local banks.
 The advice can relate to art acquisition or to ordering commissioned art, to selecting or deaccessioning art, to storing externally or redecorating buildings with works from the local collections.

 After taking inventory of the collection and accompanying the execution of the custom advice, the collection remains digitally available for the service managers through a question module.
 If needed, QKunst makes a yearly control round to check on the artworks.

 The Province of South Holland has an art collection with a strong regional focus.
 QKunst accompanies the province with the development of placement plans, gives advice on storage, taxation, restoration, and disclosure of the collection, and on the organisation of exhibitions.

-QKunst now accompanies the province with the implementation of the policy: developing placement plans, advising on taxation, restoration, and disclosing the key collection, as well as organising exhibitions.
-QKunst also helps with bringing more focus to the collection and with the deaccessioning of works that no longer fit into the collection, according to the ‘Netherlands guidelines for deaccessioning of museum objects’ (LAMO) and the Heritage law.
+QKunst also helps the province in bring focus into the collection profile and deaccessioning artworks that no longer fit in, all according to the ‘Netherlands guidelines for deaccessioning of museum objects’ (LAMO) and the Heritage law.
 QKunst works closely together with the internal provincial art commission.